Contact (1997 American film): Plot

-Dr. Ellie Arroway is employed in the SETI program at the Arecibo Observatory in Puerto Rico.
-She was inspired to pursue a career in science and communication, starting with amateur radio, by her father who has since passed away.
+Dr. Ellie Arroway works for the SETI program at the Arecibo Observatory in Puerto Rico.
+She was inspired to pursue a career in science, starting with amateur radio, by her father, who died in her youth.
 Her work involves listening to radio emissions from space in the hopes of finding signs of intelligent extraterrestrial life.
 The program loses funding after David Drumlin, the President's science advisor, deems it futile.
-However, Arroway receives financial support from S. R. Hadden, a secretive billionaire industrialist who runs Hadden Industries, which enables her to continue her work at the Very Large Array (VLA) in New Mexico.
+However, Arroway receives financial support from S. R. Hadden, the secretive billionaire industrialist who runs Hadden Industries, which enables her to keep working at the Very Large Array (VLA) in New Mexico.

-Four years later, when Drumlin is about to terminate the SETI program at the VLA, Arroway discovers a signal containing a sequence of prime numbers that appears to have originated from Vega, a star system located approximately 26 light-years away.
-This announcement leads Drumlin and the National Security Council, headed by Michael Kitz, to attempt to seize control of the facility.
-Upon further investigation, Arroway's team discovers a video hidden within the signal, which turns out to be Adolf Hitler's opening address at the 1936 Summer Olympics in Berlin, Germany.
-Arroway and her team hypothesize that this transmission would have been the first to have been strong enough to penetrate the Earth's ionosphere, travel to Vega, and then be sent back to Earth.
+Four years later, when Drumlin is about to terminate the SETI program at the VLA, Arroway discovers a signal containing a sequence of prime numbers originating from the star Vega.
+Drumlin and the National Security Council, headed by Michael Kitz, attempt to seize control of the facility.
+Arroway's team discovers a video hidden within the signal: Adolf Hitler's opening address at the 1936 Summer Olympics in Berlin, Germany.
+The Hitler transmission was the first to penetrate the Earth's ionosphere and reach Vega.

-The project is put under tight security, and its progress is closely monitored around the world.
-Arroway discovers that the signal contains over 63,000 pages of encoded data.
-The elusive S. R. Hadden secretly meets with Arroway and provides her with the means to decode the pages.
-The decoded data reveals schematics for an intricate machine that is believed to be a form of transportation for a single individual.
-Multiple nations provide funding for the construction of the machine, which is built at the Kennedy Space Center in Cape Canaveral.
-An international panel is assembled to select a candidate to travel in the machine.
-Arroway is a leading candidate until Christian philosopher Palmer Joss, a member of the panel whom she had met and briefly had a romantic relationship with in Puerto Rico, draws attention to her atheism.
-As a result, the panel selects Drumlin, who is considered to be a better representation of humanity.
-During the machine's first test, a religious terrorist detonates a bomb, destroying the machine and killing Drumlin and several others.
+The project is put under security and its progress is monitored around the world.
+Arroway discovers the signal contains over 63,000 pages of encoded data, and Hadden provides her with the means to decode it.
+The decoded data reveals schematics for a machine that may be a form of transportation for a single person.
+Multiple nations provide funding for the construction of the machine, at the Kennedy Space Center in Cape Canaveral.

+An international panel will select a candidate to travel in the machine.
+Arroway is a leading candidate until the Christian philosopher Palmer Joss, a member of the panel with whom she briefly had a romantic relationship in Puerto Rico, draws attention to her atheism.
+The panel selects Drumlin.
+During the first tests, a religious terrorist destroys the machine with a suicide bomb, killing himself, Drumlin, and several others.
+Hadden, now residing on the Mir space station and dying of cancer, reveals to Arroway the U.S. government and his company have used a secret contract to build a second machine in Hokkaido, Japan.
+Arroway, the only American remaining among the candidate pool, will use it.